 The Dean of Students is involved in all University matters pertaining to student welfare with primary involvement in matters outside the classroom.
-The Dean of Students provides leadership in assessing the learning and social needs of students, recommends ideas to make Marshall a more productive and pleasing environment for students, supervises the Student Affairs Staff, and participates with other University administrators in developing policies and making decisions that affect students.
+The Dean of Students provides leadership in assessing the learning and social needs of students, recommends ideas to make Marshall a more productive and pleasing environment for students, and participates with other University administrators in developing policies and making decisions that affect students.